A First Look

 Death of the Limping Man

-It was only two days after Christmas, and Ice Cream Mary was already regarding the tree with suspicion.
-The boy insisted on the lights, and she hated leaving the room with the electric lights plugged in, but she was itching for some rum-and-raisin.
+It was only two days after Christmas, but Mary Petrie now viewed the tree with foreboding.
+The boy insisted on the lights, and she hated leaving the room with the electric lights plugged in, yet she craved a bowl of ice cream.

-‘Yes, Momma,’ said Alec, turning the dial so that the engine sped around the oval as fast as possible.
-Mary didn’t trust the electrical smell of the transformer either, but she left anyway for the freezer compartment of her new fridge.
-She was rightly nicknamed.
+‘Yes, Momma,’ said Alec, and he turned the dial so that the engine sped around the oval as fast as possible.
+Mary didn’t trust the electrical smell of the transformer either, but she left anyway for the fridge.

 She was hardly down the hall when Alec heard the slam of a car door.
-From the window, he could see a big lime-green Pontiac station wagon at the top of the street, gleaming wet in the lamplight.
+He hoisted himself up and got to the window, where he saw a big lime-green Pontiac station wagon at the top of the street, gleaming wet in the lamplight.
 A man stood beside the car.
 It was Cramish Wilmot.
-He waved his thanks to the driver.
-With a goodbye honk-honk, the car drove off.
+With a goodbye honk, the car drove off.
 Alec saw the flare of a match and watched Cramish smoke his cigarette.

 Cramish worked at City Hall on something.
 Alec didn’t know quite what, because he was seven years old and didn’t really care.
-Cramish was his friend, and he wore a brace like Alec did — he’d had the polio, too.
+Cramish was his friend, and he wore a brace like Alec did — he’d had polio, too.
 Cramish lived just around the corner, and the two were buddies.
-The street was steep but not especially narrow, and it ran almost down to the harbour.
-It was paved with cobblestones, but the rain made them treacherous for Cramish, who always took his time.

-Alec waved back at Cramish and opened the window a crack.
+Alec waved happily back at Cramish and dutifully opened the window something a little more than a crack.

 ‘Who you wavin’ at?’ asked his mother, setting down her bowl of ice cream.